blank Skip to main content

 });

-//restart lock task after emergency dialer activity was closed
+//Restart lock task after emergency dialer activity is closed

 @Override